Austrian police arrest 14 in manhunt after gunman's deadly rampage | Law-Order

 Austrian police arrest 14 in manhunt after gunman's deadly rampage

-Austrian police raided 18 properties and arrested 14 people in a massive dragnet on Tuesday, after a gunman identified as a convicted jihadist killed four people and injured 22 in a rampage in the center of Vienna.
+Austrian police raided 18 properties and arrested 14 people in a massive manhunt on Tuesday for possible accomplices of a convicted jihadist who shot dead four people and injured 22 others in a late-night rampage in the centre of Vienna.

-The 20-year-old gunman, who was killed by police minutes after opening fire on crowded bars late on Monday, had been released from jail less than a year ago.
-He was identified as Kujtim Fejzulai, a Vienna-born Austrian who also held North Macedonian nationality.
+The gunman, who was killed by police minutes after opening fire on crowded bars on Monday, had been released from jail less than a year ago.
+He was identified as Kujtim Fejzulai, a 20-year-old Austrian who also held North Macedonian nationality.
 It was the first such militant attack in Vienna in a generation, and the government pledged robust action.

 "We will defend our fundamental values, our way of life and our democracy with all our strength," Chancellor Sebastian Kurz said in a national address about what he branded an Islamist terror attack.
 "We will find and hunt down the perpetrators, those behind this and their associates, and mete out a just sentence.
 And we will pursue all those who have anything to do with this outrage with all available means."